 That being said, it can be useful to baste in the last 15 minutes or so of cooking, especially with fowl, as it does make the skin more flavourful.
 If you are going to baste, take the roasting pan entirely out of the oven, and close the oven door to keep the heat in, do your basting, then replace in the oven.
 It’s also far safer this way, as there is no oven door to trip over.

-Again, basting during barbequing or grilling doesn't really make the meat any moister, but it does get flavour into it, especially because in barbequing you lose the drippings from the meat, and some barbeque sauces are almost works of art as complicated as French sauces.
-Some people claim that basting during barbequing prevents over-browning, but don't you believe it.
+Again, basting during barbequing or grilling doesn’t really make the meat any moister, but it does get flavour into it, especially because in barbequing you lose the drippings from the meat, and some barbeque sauces are almost works of art as complicated as French sauces.
+Some people claim that basting during barbequing prevents over-browning, but most people discredit that.